basp/sakura/SAKURA.md

 ## Reference
 ### Core
 #### eval
-OUr basic `eval` method setup in the "The First Room".
+Our basic `eval` method setup in the "The First Room".
 You might seriously want to consider changing this but *do make a backup* and think well before you do.

+The `eval` method is essiental for doing any kind of low-level programming while we're still building the game.
+Most people use the *eval shortcut* `;` instead though.

+So: `eval 3 + 2` is equivalent to `;3 + 2`.

 #### $ansi
 This has the ANSI codes to make fancy colors appear on terminal devices that support it.